flaviovargasbrandao/Script-Conecta-EntraID/README.md

-# EntraID automation repo! #
+# EntraID Automation Repo! #

-## by this repository I will guiding my way through entraID and do following actions
+## In this repository, I’ll be documenting my journey with EntraID while implementing the following tasks: #

-1 - Remove users from tenant block more than X numbers of days 2 - Fork the repository and do something with Microsoft TODO and Jira using API OR autogui
+Remove users from the tenant who have been blocked for more than X days.

+Fork the repository and integrate it with Microsoft To Do and Jira using either their APIs or AutoGUI.

-The EntraID tenant Im using is a dev license with limited resources but just enought for get the job done.
+The EntraID tenant I’m using is a developer license with limited resources — but just enough to get the job done.

-Let's see if I can get this as far as I planned!
+Let’s see how far I can take this!